jspecify/jspecify/samples/README.md

 -   Based on the information they have available for any given piece of code, tools always have the option to issue a warning / error / other diagnostic for that code, and they always have the option not to.
+(Even for a tool that uses *all* JSpecify information and *only* JSpecify information, that information is, at its heart, *information* for tools to apply as their authors see fit.)

 ## Syntax